J. E. Casely Hayford: Inner Temple and the bar

-In 1893, Casely Hayford travelled to London to study as a barrister at the Honourable Society of the Inner Temple, and at Peterhouse, Cambridge.
-He was called to the Bar on 17 November 1896.
-That year, he returned with his second wife Adelaide to Ghana to private law practice in Cape Coast, Axim, Sekondi and Accra.
+In 1893, Hayford travelled to London to study law as a non-collegiate student at the University of Cambridge, where he was admitted at Easter 1893, and then as a student of the Inns of Court School of Law.
+He was called to the Bar as a barrister on 17 November 1896 from the Inner Temple.
+That same year, he returned with his recently married first wife to Ghana to a private law practice in Cape Coast, Axim, Sekondi and Accra.
 He also continued his work as a journalist, editing the Gold Coast Leader.
 In 1904, he helped found the Mfantsipim School.
 In 1910, he succeeded John Mensah Sarbah as president of the Aborigines' Rights Protection Society, the first anti-colonial organisation founded in the Gold Coast.